yadav-saurabh/qrGrid/docs/guide/customization.md

 <ShapeQr />

-### Logo Integration
+### Logo/Image Integration

-A logo can be added at the center of the QR code, but it's essential to avoid covering key elements like the finder patterns.
-Keep the logo size moderate to ensure that the QR code remains functional.
+When adding a logo to a QR code, it’s crucial to avoid covering key elements like the finder patterns.
+A moderately sized logo placed at the center works best.
+To ensure the QR code remains scannable even with a logo, it’s advisable to use a higher [error correction level](#error-correction).
+This allows the code to restore data if parts are obscured by the logo, ensuring reliable scanning across devices.
+Adjust the logo size and position carefully, balancing design with functionality.

 <LogoQr />